Keith Bulluck

-Keith J. Bulluck (born April 4, 1977) is a former football linebacker who played for eleven seasons in the National Football League (NFL).
-After playing college football for Syracuse University, he was drafted by the Tennessee Titans in the first round in the 2000 NFL Draft.
+Keith J. Bulluck (born April 4, 1977) is an American former professional football player who was a linebacker for eleven seasons in the National Football League (NFL).
+After playing college football for the Syracuse Orange, he was selected by the Tennessee Titans in the first round in the 2000 NFL draft.
 He had a ten-year career with the Titans, which included a Pro Bowl selection in 2003.
 He played for the New York Giants in 2010.

-Early years
+Early life

 At Clarkstown High School North in New City, New York, Bulluck was named first-team All County, first-team All-State, Blue-Chip All-American, and both Prep Football Report and Super Prep All-Northeast.
 Like many children in the New York metropolitan area in the 1980s and early 1990s, he idolized Giants linebacker Lawrence Taylor while growing up.
 He was also an All-County in basketball as a junior.
 On April 27, 2009, Bulluck's high school jersey, #1, was retired in a ceremony held at the high school.
 He also has a name plaque at Clarkstown High School North hung up on the "Hall of Fame".

 College career

 Bulluck attended Syracuse University, where he played for the Syracuse Orange football team from 1996 to 1999.
 He played strong safety, outside linebacker and middle linebacker.
-As a senior in 1999 he led the Big East in tackles with 138 and received the Bill Horr Award, which is given to Syracuse’s most valuable player.
+As a senior in 1999 he led the Big East in tackles with 138 and received the Bill Horr Award, which is given to Syracuse's most valuable player.
 He finished his career with 375 tackles, six quarterback sacks, three interceptions, three forced fumbles and six fumble recoveries.

 Professional career

 Tennessee Titans

-The Tennessee Titans selected Bulluck in the first round (30th overall) of the 2000 NFL Draft.
+The Tennessee Titans selected Bulluck in the first round (30th overall) of the 2000 NFL draft.
 Bulluck was the fifth linebacker drafted in 2000 and was one of four Pro Bowl linebackers selected in the first round of the 2000 NFL Draft.
 The first round also included Pro Bowl linebackers LaVar Arrington (2nd overall), Brian Urlacher (9th overall), and Julian Peterson (16th overall).

 On July 1, 2000, the Tennessee Titans signed Bulluck to a four-year, $5.56 million contract that includes a signing bonus of $1.92 million.

 After spending his first two seasons as a backup and special teamer, he became a starter in 2002.
 After becoming a starter he made a Pro Bowl in 2003 and has led the Titans in tackles five times.
 In 2004, he led the NFL in tackles with 152.
 In 2007, he recorded a Titans-record five interceptions for a linebacker.